neoelemento/the-purpose/_posts/2016-11-11-theincident.md

 “Tell mom not to wait up,” he winked, “and you Sir, try to have some fun.”

-He left with the lady in black as the rest of the table stared at each other, impressed. *Hel yeah,l I’m gonna have fun.
+He left with the lady in black as the rest of the table stared at each other, impressed. *Hell yeah,l I’m gonna have fun.
 He is right.* Akshay turns towards Kruthi and holds her hand gently.

 “Do you wanna, uh… go somewhere.”